Germantown Premises Liability Attorneys

 If a property owner’s negligence led to an accident that has left you injured, you have legal recourse in the form of a personal injury claim.
-Our Germantown premises liability attorneys are ready to help you build a strong case so that you can seek the compensation you deserve.
+At Snider & Horner, PLLC, our Germantown premises liability attorneys are ready to help you build a strong case so that you can seek the compensation you deserve.

 What Are Property Owners Responsible For?

 In Tennessee property owners owe different levels of responsibilities to different categories of people.
 There are three main categories of people; business invitee, social visitors and licensees, and trespassers.